bmuschko/capa-crash-course/exercises/argo-cd/05-helm-deployment/solution/solution.md

 # Solution

 Create a new application from the Argo CD UI by clicking the button _New App_.
 Enter the configuration data given in the instructions.
 In the Helm section, change the value of the parameter `replicaCount` to 6.
+Click the _Create_ button.

 ![helm-values-ui](./imgs/helm-values-ui.png)